 Rising energy costs has meant larger bills and some providers going bust.
 Not having access to gas or electricity can have a big impact on your day-to-day life, so make sure you reach out to get the support you need.

-If you're struggling with paying your gas or your electricity bills, visit:
+If your energy provider is unable to help and you are still struggling with paying your gas or electricity bills, visit:

 Understanding benefits and what is available